Should You Get a Long-Term or Short-Term CD Before the Next Fed Meeting?

 Is a long-term or short-term CD better to open before the Fed meeting this week?
 Here's what you need to know.

-The fate of savings rates is at the forefront of many minds as the next Fed meeting approaches, with a decision on interest rates expected Wednesday.
-If you’ve waited to open a CD account until now, or if your current CD account is nearing maturity, you’re likely considering locking in rates ahead of this week's expected rate cut.
+If you’ve waited to open a CD account until now, or if your current CD account is nearing maturity, you’re likely considering locking in rates ahead of the next meeting.
 But what CD should you open before the conclusion of the Fed meeting — a short-term or long-term account?

 Subscribe to Kiplinger’s Personal Finance